Hancapo/PapuEngine/README.md

 # PapuEngine

-PapuEngine is a simple 2D game engine developed in C# using OpenTK and OpenGL.
+PapuEngine is a simple 2D game engine developed in C# using Silk.NET and OpenGL.
 It is designed to provide a lightweight foundation for creating games/apps with hardware-accelerated graphics.

 ## Features